escaparrac/IRL-relay-SRT-RTMP/README.md

 This will open the port 22 and make us able to connect remotely to the machine.

-Now, head to your Windows PC and let your VM open.
+Now, head to your Windows PC.
 We are going to use the latest Windows terminal that can be downloaded from [here](https://github.com/microsoft/terminal/releases) to connect to a Ubuntu VM on our same network.

-Lets say our VM is at 192.168.1.126 and the user for that VM is ubuntu.
+Let's say our VM is at 192.168.1.126 and the user for that VM is ubuntu.

 We will write on the terminal:
 `ssh ubuntu@192.168.1.126`